 Photographers refer to something called the “Golden Hour”, shortly after sunrise and shortly before sunset.
 At this time the sun is at its lowest point, so provides light across the land rather than from above, allowing you to play with shadows and contrasting areas of light and dark.
 Equally, the light produced can seem richer – clean blues in the morning, deep yellows and oranges in the evening – and while these ‘temperatures’ can be simulated in post-production, there’s something special about shooting them in real light – natural sepia.

-Conversely, if you are looking for more clinical shoots without any misty-eyed romance, the middle of the day, with the sun overhead and firing bright white light directly down on your car can be equally as effective – it’s cheaper than hiring a studio with dozens of diffused light panels.
+Conversely, if you are looking for more clinical shoots without any misty-eyed romance, in the middle of the day, with the sun overhead and firing bright white light directly down on your car can be equally as effective – it’s cheaper than hiring a studio with dozens of diffused light panels.
 You can also create really sharp contrasts – parking a car half under a bridge at noon is one to try.

 Frame your pictures